Why Headlight is Not Working – Bulb OK

 Another possible issue could be a faulty headlight light switch.

 The light switch on the dash turns on the light, but switching between low and high beams is performed with the lever on the steering wheel column.
-This is known as the multi-function combination switch, which is typically integrated with the turn signal switch.
+This is known as the multi-function combination switch, typically integrated with the turn signal switch.

 Lights Relay

-In some models, the problem could be the low or high beam relay.
+In some models, the problem could be the low or high-beam relay.
 The relays are located in the fuse box in the engine compartment.
 Replacement automotive relays can be purchased online and easily replaced by any car owner.

 Conclusion